alexgerasimov73/web3access-backend/README.md

-# ⚠️ 🚧 🏗️ WIP

 # Web3Access

-**Web3Access** is a Web3 project showcasing user authentication, onboarding, and wallet connection.
+**Web3Access** is a Web3 project showcasing user authentication, onboarding, wallet connection, and blockchain interaction on the Ethereum **Sepolia** testnet.

 The app leverages **Web3Auth** for authentication, along with **MetaMask**, **Google**, **LinkedIn**, or using your email for wallet connection.
-New users go through a mandatory onboarding process before accessing a personal dashboard with account details.
+New users go through a mandatory onboarding process before accessing a personal dashboard with account details and real-time blockchain data.
-Future enhancements may include additional functionality interacting with blockchain.

 ## Features